Cast and Attached Shadow Detection via Iterative Light and Geometry Reasoning: Method

 Second, to distinguish shadow types (cast vs.\ attached), we apply a standard multi-class cross-entropy (CE) on the full logits with per-pixel labels $y_{\mathrm{type}}\in\{\text{bg},\text{cast},\text{att}\}$.
 In addition, we impose a class-conditional margin on the cast vs.\ attached logits to sharpen their separation.
 Let $d^{(i)} = z^{(i)}_{\text{cast}} - z^{(i)}_{\text{att}}$, and let $\Omega_{\text{cast}}$ and $\Omega_{\text{att}}$ be the index sets of pixels labeled cast and attached, respectively.
 With margin $m=0.2$, we have:

 Together, this supervision encourages robust recovery of overall shadow extent while explicitly teaching the model to separate attached from cast shadows.
 The total shadow loss is therefore:

-\textbf{Light Estimation Loss.} We constrain the light estimator with three complementary losses.
-First, we encourage light cues to localize attached shadows by aligning the $\mathcal{M}_{\text{attached}}$ to the ground truth attached shadow mask $y_{\text{att}}\in\{0,1\}$ via a weighted BCE.
-Second, we regress the predicted light direction $\hat{\boldsymbol{\ell}}$ to a heuristic target $\boldsymbol{\ell}^\star$ (from geometry; see \cref{sec: dataset}) with an $\ell_1$ loss.
-And third, we enforce a unit norm:
+\paragraph{Light Estimation Loss.} We constrain the light estimator with three complementary losses.
+First, we encourage light cues to localize attached shadows by aligning $\mathcal{M}_{\text{attached}}$ with the ground-truth attached shadow mask $y_{\text{att}}\in\{0,1\}$ via a weighted BCE.
+Second, we regress the predicted light direction $\hat{\boldsymbol{\ell}}$ to a heuristic target $\boldsymbol{\ell}^\star$ (from geometry; see \cref{sec: dataset} for details) with an $\ell_1$ loss.
+Third, we enforce a unit norm:

 The overall light loss is then:

 Finally, the full training objective is: